BastienWinant/scrimba/module-05/restaurant-ordering/README.md

 [Demo](https://66519ea079e1e2f84a9c054e--voluble-marigold-9d67be.netlify.app/)

-Jimmy's Diner does everything but deliver!
+Jimmy's Diner Restaurant Ordering does everything but deliver!
 This web application mimicks a restaurant's online ordering site.
 - Click to add/remove menu items to your cart
 - View the running total price of your order
 - Enter your name & card information to get a personalized thank you message :)